boalong/ensae-projet-cpp/README.md

 ## How to use our repository?

-- We worked mainly with Code::Blocks, so our project is avaible to be used in Code::Blocks using the folder *codeblocks*.
+- For Code::Blocks users, the project is available in the *codeblocks* folder.

-- If you are not using Code::Blocks, our project is also avaible using the folder *manually* with contains a Makefile.
+- If not using Code::Blocks, the project can be accessed manually using the 'Makefile' in the *manually* folder.

-- If this method does not work, you can use our project on this online C++ compiler: https://onlinegdb.com/jBLR1ynp8.
+- An online C++ compiler link is provided for further accessibility: [https://onlinegdb.com/jBLR1ynp8](https://onlinegdb.com/jBLR1ynp8)

 ## How to run algorithms?

 An example of utilisation is included in the main.cpp file.
-To price an option using a particular method, the process is the following:
+To price an option using a specific method, the process is the following:

-- in the main.cpp file, create an instance of the class of the option type you want to price:
+1. Create an instance of the class of the option type you want to price in the main.cpp file:

 ```
 [name_of_the_option]_[call] example([args]); // for a call option
 [name_of_the_option]_[put] example([args]); // for a put option
 ```

-- then apply a method to compute the price according to the method of your choice.
+2. Apply a method to compute the price according to the chosen method.
 The names of the methods are standardised for each method:

 ```
 cout<<example.price_BSM()<<endl; // for Black-Scholes method
 cout<<example.price_BT(10000)<<endl; // for Binomial Tree method with 10000 timesteps
 cout<<example.price_MC(100, 10000)<<endl; // for Monte Carlo method with 100 simulations and 10000 timesteps
 example.replication(); // for Replication Strategy.
-Be careful: .replication() is a void
+Note: .replication() is a void function
 ```